-Wharton interview invites are out today, and the new prompt is a great one.
+Wharton interview invitations are out, and the prompt is a creative challenge.
 Now is time to start preparing for your Team Based Discussion.

-The Wharton interview is distinctive among the M7 interview landscape for its Team Based Discussion, and this year continues with Covid Protocols and preparing to collaborate with your unknown teammates in a virtual format over Zoom.
+The Wharton interview is distinctive among the M7 interview landscape for its Team Based Discussion.

 Having spent a decade at the helm of Wharton’s MBA admissions, as well as running my Fortuna Admissions clients through the paces to prepare each season, I’ve become practiced at guiding candidates to bring their best to the table.

-Based on the recent experiences of our clients and insights from my Fortuna colleagues, I’m offering our team’s top tips for delivering your standout pitch, along with what success looks like, and how to optimize your performance on video.
+Based on the recent experiences of our clients and insights from my Fortuna colleagues, I’m offering our team’s top tips for delivering your standout pitch, along with what success looks like.

-The Wharton TBD reflects the Learning Teams model at the heart of the Wharton experience, which lauds a real-world approach that hinges on “persuasive rather than positional leadership.”
+The Wharton TBD simulates the Learning Teams model at the heart of the Wharton experience; it aims for a real-world approach that hinges on “persuasive rather than positional leadership.”
 Think of this as your opportunity to showcase your professional presence and what you would bring to your future study group at Wharton.

-The virtual format includes five or six candidates (also the sweet spot for Wharton’s Learning Teams).
+The virtual format includes five or six candidates (similar to Wharton’s Learning Teams).
 Your discussion will have a prompt and an end goal (see below), and the group will work collectively to propose a tangible outcome.
-Each team member will share their ideas/reflections on the prompt in 1 minute or less before moving into the group discussion.
+Each team member will share their ideas/ and reflections on the prompt in one minute or less before moving into the group discussion.
 After this round of brief introductions, your team has a little less than 30 minutes to generate a subject and presentation model that is ultimately shared with the admissions committee observer.
 Following the TBD, there will be a one-on-one interview with an admission representative, lasting 10 minutes.
-Be prepared to speak to why you are pursuing an MBA and why you want to attend Wharton.
-The time goes very quickly – in fact, that’s the comment we hear most from our clients!
+In the interview portion, be prepared to speak to why you are pursuing an MBA and why you want to attend Wharton.
+The time goes very quickly; in fact, that’s the comment we hear most from our clients!

 Everyone receives the same question and will be participating from remote locations on video.
-No one is at an advantage – it’s a question that’s designed to exhibit team building and is not about demonstrating specific knowledge of a subject area.
+No one is at an advantage; the prompt is designed to exhibit team building and is not about demonstrating specific knowledge of a subject area.

 In offering this prompt, Wharton was soliciting a strong and well thought out deliverable, as well as the self-awareness necessary to engage with others in a give-and-take around a virtual conference table to reach the final presentation.

 Present your own ideas with precision and care, as well as keen situational awareness.
 In your initial one-minute introduction, be prepared to present your ideas for the solution to the assignment.
 After that, pay close attention to others and adapt to the dynamics.
 Expect to be assessed on how well you listen to others and facilitate the group’s dialogue.
-Here are the Fortuna team’s top tips for creating your pitch:
+Here are the Fortuna team’s top tips for contributing to the output of this TBD.

 Check out Fortuna’s video strategy session on the Wharton TBD with Michel Belden and Caroline Diarte Edwards, above.